mstksg/inCode/copy/entries/sums-and-subtypes-and-unions.md

 way that forces you to to handle each case exhaustively.
 Otherwise, sum types are _much_ less useful.

-I remember many years ago on my first major haskell project changing a type from `String` to `Maybe String`, and then GHC telling me every place in the codebase where something needed to change in order for things to work still.
-Coming from dynamically typed languages in the past, this sublime experience truly altered my brain chemistry and Haskell-pilled me for the rest of my life.
-I still remember the exact moment, what coffee shop I was at, what my order was, the weather that day ... it was truly the first day of the rest of my life.

 At the most fundamental level this behaves like a compiler-enforced null check, but built within the language in user-space (if it's implemented like a true sum type) instead being compiler magic, ad-hoc syntax, or static analysis ---